codesplinta/busser/README.md

 1. It loads reusable code logic where it's not needed.
 2. It relies heavily on event listeners as function props which tightly couple a parent component data needs to it's child component.
-3. It requires it's own context provider (a lot of the time this can lead to a very nested mess of providers).
+3. It requires it's own context provider (a lot of the time this can lead to a very nested mess of providers known as [Provider (React Context) hell](https://dev.to/alfredosalzillo/the-react-context-hell-7p4)).

 We can take another approach with the **react-busser** way.